shilpchk/ProjectManagement/README.md

 We may have private repositories if our collaborators are more comfortable with restricted working on some projects, but we aspire to "be the change" and demonstrate open working practices wherever possible.

-## Onboarding

-If you're new to the group, check out the [Onboarding repository](https://github.com/WhitakerLab/Onboarding) which will talk you through the different exercises and actions for your first few weeks in the group.

 ## License and code of conduct